 Being able to recognize when we’re emotionally hooked allows us to make conscious choices instead of experiencing impulsive reactions to an emotional hijacking.

 The very first step in being able to reckon with our emotions is practicing mindfulness.
 (I know that word sends some people running for the hills, but mindfulness is just another way of saying “paying attention!”)
 Bottom line: we can’t move through or change something that we’re not aware of, so learning how to notice your feelings, in real time as they are happening, is crucial.
-This can be a real challenge at first, so the best way to begin is by filling in the blanks of the exercise below when you are NOT in the midst of an emotional episode.

 Once you’ve achieved this level of clarity around the warning signs of being hooked by a particular emotion, you are exponentially more likely to be able to recognize the onset of that emotion the next time around.
 And, to reiterate: being able to recognize when you’re emotionally hooked allows you to make conscious choices about your subsequent thought processes and behaviors, instead of impulsively reacting to an emotional hijacking.